BerniHacker/Coronavirus/README.md

 # Coronavirus Cases in Finland

-There are a lot of pages related to this topic in the Web but there was no free site that shows the daily cases in Finland with a delay of less that 24 hours.
+There are a lot of pages related to this topic in the Web but there was no free site that shows the daily cases in Finland with a reasonable delay.

 Also, it migth be beneficial to compare Finnish curves with curves from other Countries.